Magnesium and Glycine: Can You Take Them Together?

 What happens when you take magnesium with glycine?

-Magnesium and glycine are not just two random sleep supplements.
-When they are combined in the same molecule as magnesium bisglycinate (sometimes labeled magnesium glycinate), the magnesium ion is sandwiched between two glycine amino acids.
-This is called a chelate, and it changes how the body handles the mineral.
+Magnesium and glycine are most often combined in a single molecule called magnesium bisglycinate (sometimes labeled magnesium glycinate), where the magnesium ion is bound between two glycine amino acids.
+This bond is called a chelate, and it changes how the body handles the mineral compared with simple inorganic salts like magnesium oxide.
+Here is what happens, step by step:

 Why is this important?